dannycab/phy481msu_f2018/assignments/homework2.md

 The concept of superposition is critically important to the study of electrodynamics and, for us, it will be a hugely useful in the arguments we make in electrostatics.
 Superposition has been called (by Danny, of course) [the crux of the biscuit](https://www.youtube.com/playlist?list=PL8WvZFiJpAr3cZlCr0Gag8BV3-mGdcUBM).
 For this problem, before working out the math in detail, think about how superposition helps you reason through the problem.

-1. Let's place 6 equal charges $q$ at the vertices of a hexagon (edge length, $l$).
+1. Let's place 8 equal charges $q$ at the vertices of a octagon (edge length, $l$).
 What is the net force on a test charge $Q$ placed at the center of the hexagon?
-2. I remove one of the charges -- leaving 5 equal charges at the vertices of the hexagon.
+2. I remove one of the charges -- leaving 7 equal charges at the vertices of the octagon.
 What is the net force on the test charge now?
 Explain your reasoning carefully.
-3. Now, I place 7 equal charges $q$ at the vertices of a heptagon (edge length, $l$) and place the same test charge $Q$ at the center of the heptagon.
+3. Now, I place 9 equal charges $q$ at the vertices of a nonagon (edge length, $l$) and place the same test charge $Q$ at the center of the nonagon.
 What is the net force on that test charge?
-4. I remove one of the charges -- leaving 6 equal charges at the vertices of the heptagon.
+4. I remove one of the charges -- leaving 8 equal charges at the vertices of the nonagon.
 What is the net force on the test charge now?
 Explain your reasoning carefully.
 5. How is the reasoning for questions 2 and 4 similar?

 #### 4. Superposition and continuous charge distributions

+*For this problem you will need to install the VPython module.
+[Instructions online](http://vpython.org/presentation2018/install.html)*

 Superposition is a very powerful tool that can help quantitatively describe the electric field produced by any arbitrary static distribution of charges.
 For some problems, it is either incredibly time-consuming to apply superposition analytically to the problem or the problem may not have an analytical solution (i.e., the integral can be constructed but not solved in closed form).
 In this problem, you will extend your knowledge of superposition to include how we might numerically determine the electric field due to a well-known charge distribution (a rod with a constant linear charge density). *By choosing something familiar like a rod of charge, we hope for you to build intuition about the numerical method we are using.*